samuelroiz/DA_Stock_Market_14_to_16/README.md

 ![Stock Market Analyzed 2014 Outcome Continued](https://github.com/samuelroiz/DA_Stock_Market_14_to_16/blob/main/Images/Stock_Market_Analyzed_2014_2nd_Section.png)

-The stock market in 2014 was the worst time to invest where it has the lowest percentage increase and the lowest total volume.
-What caused the year of 2014 to do worse than 2016 and 2015?
-The data was not given, but according to the research.
+The stock market in 2014 was the worst time to invest and the lowest percentage increase and the lowest total volume.
+What caused the year 2014 to do worse than 2016 and 2015?
+No data was given, but according to the research.
 It was oil.
-According to an article, the oil was reduced up to 40 percent which took a huge toll on the stock market.
+An article states that the oil reduced up to 40 percent.
+It was a huge toll on the stock market.
+Mutual funds were also doing terrible in 2014.
+It dropped at least 40 percent.
+There are other small cases, but mutual funds and oil were the biggest assets of the stock market.

 ### Stock Market Analyzed 2015 Outcome